jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 The `HomePage` uses common properties and has a `Login`.
 The `ProductEdit` [view](#views) uses common properties and has `Validation`.

-`ScreenViewModel` and the `ValidationViewModel` classes are reused. `ScreenViewModel` defines common properties for any screen or page.
+`ScreenViewModel` and the `ValidationViewModel` are reused. `ScreenViewModel` defines common properties for any screen or page.
 The `ValidationViewModel` has properties for data validation.

 By using [composition](#view-models-composition), changes to a child object can still have an impact on multiple [views](#views).
 But the modular nature of [composition](#view-models-composition) allows for a potentially smaller scope of dependency than [inheritance](#view-models-avoid-inheritance).